 Kingfisher vs Kingfisher Red

 Kingfisher was an Indian-based airline group established in 2003.
-Kingfisher Airlines once held India’s second-largest share in the domestic air travel market.
+Kingfisher Airlines once held India’s second-largest domestic air travel market share.
 However, the airline was discontinued in 2012.
-It offered premium services to travelers and was one of the most highly rated airlines.
+It offered premium services to travelers and was one of the most highly-rated airlines.

-Kingfisher Red was a low-cost airline group that was formerly known as Deccan till October 2007.
+Kingfisher Red was a low-cost airline group formerly known as Deccan until October 2007.
 Kingfisher Airlines took a 50% share in Deccan and renamed it Kingfisher Red.
 It emphasized competing with other low-cost airline companies such as SpiceJet, GoAir, etc.

 Comparison Table